lishid/Orebfuscator/README.md

 [![Release Status](https://github.com/Imprex-Development/Orebfuscator/workflows/Releases/badge.svg)](https://github.com/Imprex-Development/Orebfuscator/releases/latest) [![Build Status](https://github.com/Imprex-Development/Orebfuscator/workflows/Build/badge.svg)](https://github.com/Imprex-Development/Orebfuscator/actions?query=workflow%3ABuild)

 ### Description
-Orebfuscator is plugin for CraftBukkit based Minecraft Servers that modifies packets in order to hide blocks of interest from X-Ray Clients and Texture Packs.
+Orebfuscator is plugin for Spigot based Minecraft Servers that modifies packets in order to hide blocks of interest from X-Ray Clients and Texture Packs.
 Thus it doesn't modify your world and is safe to use.

 ### Features:
 * Plug & Play
 * Highly configurable config
-* Support for CraftBukkit based servers 1.9.4+ (only tested on spigot)
+* Support for Spigot based servers 1.9.4+ (only tested on spigot)
 * Obfuscate blocks based on their light level
 * Hide block entities like Chests and Furnaces
 * Make blocks in a players proximity visible based on their distance an